kiddouk/blog/_drafts/2014-07-20-the-power-of-we.md

 ---

 <p class="intro">One of the most difficult part of a startup is probably building the team around it.
 A team of people that trust each other, have fun and share the same core values.
-Here are X tips to build a better team.</p>
+Here are 4 tips to build a better team.</p>

 ## 1. Stop using "I", use "WE" instead. ##